leapyear1969/learnJAVA/README.md

-The repository will recode the history of that I learn JAVA.
+The repository will record the history of that I learn JAVA.